Trump declares "mission accomplished" after U.S.-led airstrikes in Syria

 "Last night, operations were very successful, we met our objectives, we hit the sites — the heart of the chem weapons program — so it was 'mission accomplished,'" White said.

-The U.S.-led airstrikes were launched in response to a suspected nerve agent attack on April 7 in the city of Douma in eastern Ghouta that killed dozens of people, including children, local activists have told NBC News.
+The U.S.-led airstrikes were launched in response to a suspected nerve agent attack on April 7 in the Damascus suburb of Douma that killed dozens of people, including children, local activists told NBC News.
 Syria and Russia have denied any involvement in the alleged attack, and Syria has repeatedly denied using chemical weapons.

+U.S. Ambassador to the United Nations Nikki Haley warned at a U.N.
+Security Council meeting that the U.S. is "locked and loaded" and prepared to strike Syria again if the Assad regime targets civilians with chemical weapons.

+But Assad's presidential Twitter account Saturday appeared to show him unfazed by the military strikes.

 Russian President Vladimir Putin on Saturday reaffirmed Russia's view that the purported chemical attack was a fake, criticizing the U.S. and its allies for launching the strike without waiting for inspectors from the Organization for the Prohibition of Chemical Weapons, the international watchdog group, to visit the area.